President’s Executive Committee

 Dale Larson joined Dallas Theological Seminary in July 2009 and serves as its vice president for Business and Finance/CFO.
 He is responsible for all financial matters regarding budgets, audit, tax, investments, debt management, and general accounting services.
 Previously he worked for thirteen years at the University of Dallas as their associate vice president for finance.

-A graduate of the University of Nebraska in business administration and certified in managerial accounting (CMA), Dale was selected by the Financial Accounting Standards Board (FASB) to be a member of its Not-for-Profit Resource Group which supports the FASB and Not-for-Profit Advisory Committee.
+A graduate of the University of Nebraska in business administration and certified in management accounting (CMA), Dale is a member of the Financial Accounting Standards Board (FASB)’s Not-for-Profit Resource Group which supports the FASB and the Not-for-Profit Advisory Committee.
+Dale is a member of NACUBO’s Tax Council and a member of ECFA’s Religious Organizations Accounting Committee.
 Dale also served on NACUBO’s Accounting Principles Council from 2004 to 2010 and was chair in 2008.
 He has served as a speaker at NACUBO’s Higher Education Accounting Forums and has been on the forum’s planning committee since 2003.
 He has presented on endowment management and other higher education accounting issues at the 2008 and 2010 AICPA national Not-For-Profit Conference and also served on the AICPA Taskforce on Alternative Investments in 2006.

 Dale was the 2007 recipient of NACUBO’s Daniel D. Robinson Award, which recognizes individual excellence and leadership in the advancement of college and university accounting and reporting.

-Dale serves on the elder board of Still Water Community Church and on the board of the Association of Core Texts and Courses.
+Dale is a member of Still Water Community Church and treasurer of the Association of Core Texts and Courses.
 Dale and his wife, Elaine, have three children — Matthew, Brian, and Laura (married to Justin).